StoneCoded/ScotlandCovidBarRace/README.md

 Creates a bar race (an animated updating bar chart over time) of covid-19 numbers in Scotland.

 ### Table of Contents

  1. Installation
  2. Motivation
  3. File Descriptions
  4. Results
+ 5. Issues
- 5. Licensing, Authors, and Acknowledgements
+ 6. Licensing, Authors, and Acknowledgements

 ## 1. Installation.